duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/01_duckietown_code_structure.md

   <img style="width:30em" src="images/container_stack.png" />
 </figure>

 As you can see in the above image, all three of the containers actually inherit the same container.
-Recall that 'inheritance' in a Docker images means that the 'child' image has a `FROM` statement with the 'parent' image.
+Recall that 'inheritance' in a Docker images means that the 'child' image has a `FROM` statement with the 'parent' image in its Dockerfile.

 The image from which everything starts is `ros:kinetic-ros-base-xenial`.
 It is an official ROS image that is configured to work smoothly with ROS Kinetic.
 Even though this image is already extremely powerful, it is not well suited to directly work on a Duckiebot.
 Therefore, we add a few additonal components and configure it which results in `duckietown/dt-ros-kinetic-base`.